Hard Choices: Critical and commercial reception

 By the time of the book's publication, it was said to have already received one million pre-orders.
 In actuality, Simon & Schuster said that it during its first week on sale, it sold over 100,000 copies, a figure supported by extrapolation of the underlying Nielsen BookScan data.
-It debuted at first on the New York Times Best Seller list for hardcover nonfiction.
+It debuted at number one on The New York Times Best Seller list for hardcover nonfiction.
 During its second and third weeks of availability, sales of Hard Choices declined markedly, but were still enough to keep it atop the Times Best Seller list.
 In the fourth week, sales declined again and the book surrendered the top spot on the Times Best Seller list to Edward Klein's Blood Feud: The Clintons vs. the Obamas, a lurid and lightly sourced account of purported rivalries between the two couples and within each marriage.
 By this point, Hard Choices had sold some 177,000 physical copies.
 By the end of July, the book had sold about 250,000 copies overall, including an estimate for e-book sales.
-In all, it spent twelve weeks on the New York Times Best Seller list, nine of them in the top five.
+In all, it spent twelve weeks on The New York Times Best Seller list, nine of them in the top five.

 Whether sales for the book were living up to expectations, or indicated a lack of public interest in hearing from Clinton, became an immediate subject for public relations and political spin from interested parties.
 Its sales were better than those of memoirs by other former members of the Obama administration, but were considerably less than they had been in the comparable period for Clinton's first memoir Living History.
 The publisher explained this as partly due to the differing contents of the two memoirs and partly due to the declining market for physical, nonfiction books over the decade between the two.
 In any case, Simon & Schuster was unlikely to make back Clinton's advance or to sell all the copies it had shipped.
 Politico termed the book's sales "a solid figure in a depleted publishing industry but far from the juggernaut her backers hoped for."

 The book continued to accumulate sales into the year following its publication.
 By March 2015, Nielsen BookScan had it selling 264,000 copies, and figure that rose to 280,000 copies by July 2015 and 292,200 copies by March 2016.
 By mid-2015, Clinton had earned more than $5 million in royalties from the book.
 Compared to recent books published by the many 2016 Republican presidential candidates, her sales were well short of Ben Carson's One Nation: What We Can All Do To Save America's Future, but were well ahead of those of any of the others, with only the combined sales of a pair of books by Donald Trump coming close.
 By late November 2015, counting both print and e-books, Time magazine said Hard Choices had sold a little over 340,000 units.